jctots/sm-theme-megapixels/README.md

 This theme was inspired by ehettervik's [Regular Pixel theme for EmulationStation](https://github.com/ehettervik/es-theme-pixel), and created for the [SimpleMenu](https://github.com/fgl82/simplemenu) front-end on the RG350.

-Megapixels is optimized for resolutions up to 640x480 (320x240 coming soon).

 **Changelog**
 --
 * **Sep 2, 2021 - Revision 3**